sebapersson/SBMLImporter.jl/README.md

 sol = solve(prob, Rodas5P())
 ```

-To import more advanced models with events and/or piecewise (ifelse) functions, see the documentation.
+To import more advanced models with events and/or piecewise (ifelse) expressions, see the documentation.

-## Differences with SBMLToolkit
+## Differences compared to SBMLToolkit

 The key differences between SBMLToolkit and SBMLImporter are:

 * SBMLToolkit imports a models as a `ReactionSystem`, allowing simulation with the Gillespie algorithm or transformation into the Langevin SDE.
 However, it only works with (and transforms) species to be in amount.
-SBMLImporter only imports a model as an `ODESystems`, but supports species in units in amount and/or concentration.
+SBMLImporter only imports a model as an `ODESystems`, and supports species in amount and/or concentration.

 * SBMLToolkit has a cleaner interface, as it performs all model processing via Symbolics.jl.